ogoudey/simple_cobots/README.md

 ## Simple Cobots Pipeline Framework
 This project demonstrates an easy to use hybrid cognitive architecture for "cobotics".

 --- a fancy name for a small project.
 The ultimate goal is a system that uses an LLM as the driver of natural language understanding, and picks _plans_ or _action_.
 Below are examples (there is only one so far).
-Ideally, this pipeline is a framework for highly interactive cobot (collaborative robot).
+Ideally, this pipeline is a framework for highly interactive cobots (collaborative robot).

 ### Servo LLM
 This directory is the codebase for a configuration with a RaspberryPi and a servo motor.
 This minimal demonstration suggets how extendable the system is.